Klipper3d/klipper/docs/G-Codes.md

   active display group of an lcd display.
-This allows to define multiple display data groups in the config, e.g. `[display_data <group> <elementname>]` and switch between them using this extended gcode command.
+This allows to define multiple display data groups in the config, e.g. `[display_data <group> <elementname>]` and switch between them using this extended G-Code command.
 If DISPLAY is not specified it defaults to "display" (the primary display).
 - `SET_IDLE_TIMEOUT [TIMEOUT=<timeout>]`:  Allows the user to set the
   idle timeout (in seconds).